 Product managers have to start thinking more organizationally and less within their own environment.
 The thought process should be about how your work affects all departments.
 Presently in financial services, even the biggest banks in the world are taking a more comprehensive look at the user experience.

 Technology is the always-changing chameleon in the capital markets and banking landscape.
-It is always taking on new shapes and designs, with one firm creating a monolithic, broad application that does a little bit of everything and another that is far more bespoke and specialized.
+It is always taking on new shapes and designs.
+Some firms may target a monolithic, broad application that does a little bit of everything, while others may choose to be far more bespoke and specialized.

 Everyone plays a part in designing and building the roadmap, but a product manager is a true catalyst.
 To me, they are the ones responsible for gathering the input, synthesizing it, understanding how that fits with the company vision and strategy, and then creating a roadmap that fits under that umbrella.
 For product managers, it is more of a game of chess than checkers, with the implementation of the effective key elements of product strategy being vital.

 Manish recently sat down with Product Love Podcast on many of the topics discussed above.
 He shares insights on more product management best practices and what he’s learned over his career.
 Listen to the webinar here.